swt30/waterworlds-paper/waterworlds.md

 #### Ice X and beyond {-}
 We adopted the piecewise equation of state described in @Seager2007 to describe the transition from ice VII to ice X and beyond.
 This does not include any temperature dependence: any interesting phase behaviour of ice at these high pressures is increasingly theoretical and unconfirmed by experiment.
-Temperature effects approach zero at these high pressures anyway (@fig:eos-contours), so we used the Thomas-Fermi-Dirac equation of state for all regions beyond 7686 GPa which were not covered by one of the other regions listed above.
+Temperature effects approach zero at these high pressures anyway (figure @fig:eos-contours), so we used the Thomas-Fermi-Dirac equation of state for all regions beyond 7686 GPa which were not covered by one of the other regions listed above.

 #### Other regions {-}
 Finally, we filled in values for all other regions according to the IAPWS formulation.